Persistence can grind an iron beam into a needle. ~Chinese proverb

 The second is to get out your phone and call your Senators.
 Ask them to support voting rights.
 Ask them to take a stand here – for the sake of democracy.
 Explain to their staff that – yes, this is that important and they should stay however long it takes to get this done.

 This is especially the case if you live in a Blue state.
 It’s so important that they hear from us about the need for democracy reform legislation so they understand this is an issue so many people care about.

 Hey Senators: Pass the Women’s Health Protection Act

 Last week the Supreme Court heard oral arguments in a case that will gut – if not overturn – Roe.
 But here’s the thing.
 Regardless of what the Court does, Congress can act.
 The Supreme Court does not necessarily have the final say on this… if we can get Congress to act.
 Actually, the House has already passed the Women’s Health Protection Act, so the Senate needs to follow suit and do so now.
 (The bill is S.1975)

 Call your senators.
 And if one of them is Susan Collins or Lisa Murkowski, please don’t delay on this.
 Their votes put justices on the current Court that will gut reproductive rights, and if they don’t want that to be their legacy they need to act now.

 Script: Hi, my name is ___, and I’m calling from [zip].
 I want the Senator to support the Women’s Health Protection Act right now.
 I refuse to allow half of our population to lose their right to make decisions about their own body, and urge the Senator to vote to protect the independence of people across our state.

 P.S.: Why don’t you make someone’s day and send this pep talk to a friend or two?
 I bet they need it.

 Thank you for reading.
 Thank you for writing.
+I read and respond to every e-mail.
+(Really!
+I really do!)
 We’re in this together.
 Don’t you forget it.